Pricing and hedging of SOFR derivatives: Swaps Referencing SOFR Average

-As in the previous step, we can obtain the hedge ratios $\varphi^0_t$ and $\varphi^1_t$ by equating the drift and diffusion terms of the respective processes.
-As expected, we obtain here the same expression for $\varphi^0_t$ as for $t\in [0,T]$ (see \eqref{eq3.24}) but a different one for $\varphi^1_t$ (see \eqref{eq3.26}).
-The latter feature was expected since the dynamics of SOFR swap price and SOFR futures change when the reference period is reached. \endproof
+As in the first step, we identify the hedge ratios $\varphi^0_t$ and $\varphi^1_t$ by equating the drift and diffusion terms of the respective processes.
+We obtain the same expression \eqref{eq3.24} for $\varphi^0_t$ as for $t\in [0,\Udelta]$ and we now get equality \eqref{eq3.26} for $\varphi^1_t$.
+This feature was expected since the dynamics of the SOFR swap price and SOFR futures change when the swap's reference period $[\Udelta,\Tdelta]$ is reached. \endproof

-As mentioned earlier, in contrast to the classical single-period LIBOR swaps, the value of the SOFR swap payoff continues to evolve for $t \in [T,T+\delta]$.
-Therefore, the respective hedge ratios for the replicating strategy are no longer static during the accrual period $[T,T+\delta]$.
-As the replicating strategy is expected to be a continuous process, it is important to check that $\varphi^1_{T^-} = \varphi^1_{T^+}$, which is indeed the case.
-In view of Lemma \ref{lem3.2} and Proposition \ref{pro3.5}, the price at time $t$ of a SOFR swap is a function of $x_t$ (hence also $r^h_t$) but the hedge ratios are expressed in terms of the funding rate $r^h_t$ (e.g., $r^s_t$ or $r^e_t$) and the futures price $\Rsf_t(T,T+\delta)$, which are observed in the market.
-We will see the same feature when examining hedging strategies for caps and swaptions.

-Having determined the replicating strategy for a single-period swap, a multi-period swap can simply be viewed as a specific portfolio of single-period swaps.
-The differential of the wealth of a futures portfolio is now given by